This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

-The pharmacy does not manage all the risks associated with its services.
-It has not carried out formal risk assessments of all aspects of its prescribing service.
-The pharmacy cannot show that it routinely keeps records of all consultations its prescribers have with people.
-And it does not regularly monitor the quality or safety its prescribing service.
-However, its team members record and regularly review any dispensing mistakes to learn from these events.
+The pharmacy largely manages all the risks associated with its services.
+It has carried out risk assessments of its clinical services.
+The pharmacy routinely keeps records of all consultations it has with people.
+Its team members record and regularly review any dispensing mistakes to learn from these events.
 And the pharmacy generally keeps the records its needs to by law.
 People can provide feedback about its services.
 And its team knows how to protect vulnerable people.

 Principle 2.
 Staff